 Is pristine mountain water always clean and pure?
 Can streams unaffected by human activities and livestock influences be unfit for human consumption, or fish?
 A new study by the CGS has some surprising answers.
-The study examines specific areas in Colorado that have naturally poor surface-water quality due to the area’s geology.
+The study examines specific areas in Colorado that have natural surface-water of poor quality because of that local geological regime.

-The report identifies a number of streams in eleven different headwater areas of Colorado where surface water is acidic and has high concentrations of metals upstream of any significant human impacts.
+The report identifies streams in eleven headwater areas of Colorado where surface water is acidic and has high concentrations of metals well upstream of any significant human impact areas.